Iyad Rimawi: Kulna Sawa Band (1995 - 2009)

+Rimawi Studio (2001 - Present)

 In 2001, Rimawi founded his recording Studio where he composes and produces Soundtrack for numerous Syrian and Arabian TV series.

 In 2012, Rimawi signed with Sony Music Middle East as the first Arab artist to sign a recording contract with Sony Music.

 His first album, Tales from Damascus was released in 2012, a compilation of his selected songs, the album took second place in Virgin megastores Middle East chart.

 In 2016, Rimawi released his second album, Silence in Syria which reached first place in Virgin megastores Middle East chart and remained for 3 months.

 In 2018, he released his third solo album, Damascus Now, the album was produced in a time of hardship and war in Syria which has been reflected in his music.

+In 2021, he also released Sailing Nowhere (EP), followed by Rouge Soundtrack in 2022, a project reflecting his growing interest in cinematic and narrative-driven compositions.

-Tours
+Tours & Concerts

-Iyad began touring outside of his hometown, Syrian in 2004 with his band, Kulna Sawa visiting Prince George's County, Maryland through a musical friendship tour.
+Iyad began touring outside of Syria in 2004 with his band Kulna Sawa, visiting Prince George's County, Maryland as part of a cultural friendship tour.
 In 2017, Rimawi toured three major Syrian cities, Damascus, Aleppo and Latakia.
-In 2018, he is the first Arab musician to perform in Dubai World Trade Centre Arena, the largest indoor venue in the Middle East.
+In 2018, he became the first Arab musician to perform at Dubai World Trade Centre Arena, the largest indoor venue in the Middle East.
 The concert was titled as “Love Letters from Damascus 2018”.
 He then came back to Dubai with "Love Letters from Damascus 2021" which was for two days and performed at the Dubai Opera.
+In 2022, Rimawi premiered his composition The Syrian Rhapsody at Expo 2020 Dubai in what became the biggest musical performance of the Expo, held at Jubail Theatre, followed by One Night at Dubai Opera, further strengthening his standing as one of the region’s leading orchestral performers.